Wabinab/Xenoblade-Chronicles-3-The-Book/src/16_colony_4.md

 ---

 In front of a canteen, Mio and Sena could be seen lining up by a canteen to take some food.
-A kevesi soldier before them took two rolls with mixed stuffs inside, unrecognizable to the writer, two brown buns maybe, and some tomato-colored soup, all on a tray with sections, before he walked off.
+A kevesi soldier before them took two rolls with mixed stuffs inside, unrecognizable to the translator, two brown buns maybe, and some tomato-colored soup, all on a tray with sections, before he walked off.
 Two trays could be seen put in front of Mio and Sena, the rolls weren't ready yet so they waited.
 Sena was looking down nervously.
 Soldiers like the brute guy who talked about Ardun meat to the nurse-hat stood at one leg of the tent with another female soldier, looking at them.
 Other soldiers seated by the table or walking in the canteen looked in their direction too.
 Mio was undisturbed.

 Sena turned to Mio, "Uhh, Mimi...?"